 Nine major muscular dystrophy types exist.
 Along with DMD, these include:

-Distal (DD): This condition affects males and females in equal number and typically affects the lower arms, lower legs, and feet first.
+- Distal (DD): This condition affects males and females in equal numbers and typically affects the lower arms, lower legs, and feet first.

-Myotonic (MMD): This condition affects males and females, causing weakness in the face, arms, hands, and lower legs.
-The condition can occur in virtually any age, but doctors most commonly diagnose it between the ages of 10 and 30 years old.
+- Myotonic (MMD): This condition affects males and females, causing weakness in the face, arms, hands, and lower legs.
+The condition can occur at virtually any age, but doctors most commonly diagnose it between the ages of 10 and 30 years old.